com-480-data-visualization/com-480-project-le-kfc/README.md

 Our motivation comes from the fact that it is difficult to find such up-to-date and complete historical data at a single place on the web related to football, which is however the most popular sport in the world.
 If a user wants to know how many matches a specific football nation won through history, or which country was the most successful in a given period, all the answers will be gathered into our project.
-Many users like football fans, that are looking for information concerning football international teams since their creation, would be happy to access a single interactive database containing what they need to complete successfully their research, instead of looking through tens of websites if the information is scattered a lot.
+Many users like football fans and journalists, that are looking for information concerning football international teams since their creation, would be happy to access a single interactive database containing what they need to complete successfully their research, instead of looking through tens of websites if the information is scattered a lot.